sposeio/blank/README.md

-# blank
+# Spose
-The blank repository for a Spose user.
+> Created for Spose.io for some quick sharing goodness.